Port Lands: Railway line

 The Toronto Port Lands Company owned the last remaining railway line in the Port Lands, which made a U-shape loop around the area.
 The line branched from the Union Station Rail Corridor just west of the Don River, passed through the Keating Yard just east of the Don Roadway, crossed to the south side of Lake Shore Boulevard, turned south on the west side of Leslie Street, then ran west roughly parallel to Unwin Avenue to terminate at the Port of Toronto facility west of Cherry Street.
-The right-of-way was 9 m wide and trains on the line traveled at slow speed.
+The right-of-way was 9 m wide and trains on the line travelled at slow speed.

 By 2017, the Keating Yard had been reduced to a passing loop used to run the locomotive around its train.
 A train would operate every one to three weeks to bring five or six carloads of chemicals to the Ashbridges Bay Wastewater Treatment Plant on the east side of Leslie Street.
 The Port of Toronto facility was not using the rail service at the time, but according to a 2017 City of Toronto port, TPLC had the responsibility to keep the line open in case some future development in the area needs it.
 As of 2019, Google Maps showed that the line was severed at Commissioners Street to accommodate the construction of a building on the former right-of-way.